mkalewski/pdflatex.sh/README.md

     pdflatex.sh +h beamer-presentation.tex

-> Compile and make handout from beamer presentation file (the output should be
+> Compile `beamer-presentation.tex` beamer presentation file and make a handout
-> in `beamer-presentation-handout.pdf` file).
+> of it (the output should be in `beamer-presentation-handout.pdf` file).

     pdflatex.sh -kk file.tex